 I’ve said it before and I’ll say it again – the brunch scene in Liverpool is really hotting up.
-From inventive takes on the traditional fry up, to Vegan friendly options and as many smoothie bowls as your heart desires, Liverpool is doing it best to keep up with the world’s new favourite meal time (one avocado at a time).
+From inventive takes on the traditional fry up, to Vegan friendly options and as many smoothie bowls as your heart desires, Liverpool is doing it best to keep up with the world’s new favourite meal time (one avocado at a time) and Naked Lunch on Smithdown Road is one of the best brunch spots in the area.

 Naked Lunch opened in Liverpool’s famous student capital (Smithdown Road) a few years ago and I decided it was high time I gave one of the items from their highly praised brunch menu a go myself.
 The venue itself is fairly small which, like most popular hangouts, runs the unthinkable risk of not finding a table – particularly mid-morning on a Saturday – but fortunately we struck lucky and were seated straightaway (hungrily eyeing other diner’s breakfasts in the process).